How to Plan a 3-Day Trip to Zhangjiajie

 Guided Tour or Not?

-It is advised to travel with a tour guide because Zhangjiajie is a mountainous area, it is difficult to arrange transport on your own and you’ll easily get lost in mountains and forests.
+It is advised to travel with a tour guide because Zhangjiajie is a mountainous area.
+It is difficult to arrange transport on your own, and you’ll easily get lost in the mountains and forests.
 A local guide will make everything easier and keep you from wandering around aimlessly and wasting time.
 So you can devote yourself to the stunning nature and maximize your travel experience.

 What to Pack

-Traveling around Zhangjaijie needs a lot of walking and the weather in Zhngjiajie is year-round wet and foggy.
+Traveling around Zhangjaijie requires a lot of walking, and the weather in Zhngjiajie is year-round wet and foggy.
 Based on the weather and hiking, here’s a list of things you should pack:

 Travel Zhangjiajie with Us